thaddeusdiamond/cardano-nft-vending-machine/README.md

 ### Library Usage
 The library consists of several Python objects representing the mint process.
 The sample below shows how one could run an infinite CNFT vending machine on mainnet for a 10₳ mint (gross of fees and rebates) with their NFT:

-    # The Mint object below represents your Mint policy and specifies price, and donation in Lovelace
+    # The Mint object below represents your Mint policy and specifies price, and donation in Lovelace (both can be 0)
     mint = Mint('<POLICY_ID>', 10000000, 1000000, '/path/to/nft/json/metadata', '/path/to/mint/script', '/path/to/mint.skey')

     # Blockfrost is used in the code to validate where the UTXO sent to the payment address came from